- The East-West Tour

 that's your game.

 Load up with gas at Rogerson as it's the last chance for quite a while.
 From Rogerson proceed west 8 miles west to Salmon Falls Creek Reservoir.
-Go west another 2 miles along Three Creek Road to to Antelope Spring - Roseworth Road on the right (north).
+Go west another 2 miles along Three Creek Road to no deposit bonus to Antelope Spring - Roseworth Road on the right (north).
 Proceed northwest about 3 miles to a nondescript road that heads west down into Cedar Creek.
 Follow this road about 3/4 of a mile down into the canyon.
 Proceed south for about a mile down the canyon to a hairpin that heads back to the north and out the west side of the canyon.
-At the canyon's rim turn left (south) onto a series of roads that parallel Cedar Creek.
+At the canyon's rim turn left (south) onto a mobile casino series of roads that parallel Cedar Creek.

 a few miles turn right (west)